What It's All About

-Meditation isn’t about self-improvement.
+Meditation is not a vacation from yourself.
+It isn’t about self-improvement.

 One of the most difficult obstacles new meditators often have to the success of their practice is believing that meditation is somehow designed to enhance something about ourselves or some kind of exercise in self-improvement.

 Is it a feeling of unhappiness about some aspect of your life?
 Your job?
 Relationship?
 A feeling that there’s just got to be more in life than the way you’re currently living it?
 Or is it that your life has become so chaotic and stressful that you are just trying to find something - anything - that will help give you a vacation from yourself and your life?